 Case Study: How a Houston-based real estate company implemented mLearning

-Situation: An airline needed to train flight attendants and technical staff.
-It was necessary for them to learn on the go (in hotels, waiting for flights, etc.) from any part of the world.
+Situation: The company needed to train 5,000 employees.
+It was necessary for them to learn on the go from any part of the world.
 The company’s management found out that most employees had iPads.

 Step 2.
 Set Up a Team